tdtm/url-health-check-action/README.md

 # URL health check action

-A cURL-based post-deploy health check with build-in redirect & retry.
+A post-deploy health check with built-in redirect, retry, and text match.
 A quick & easy way to verify a deployment.

 Modified from jtalk/url-health-check-action@v3.
+Keept the same options, but re-written using Axios and adding support for the following options:
+- contains
+- contains-not
+- exponential backoff

 ```yaml
 steps: